 Why is Capital credited in a journal entry?

 The general practice is to hit the capital account for any transaction relating to the owners.
-The transaction can be either expense or income to the entity.
+The transaction can be either an expense or an income to the entity.
 Capital accounts act as the residual GL to record the transaction.

 If we consider the accounting rules,

-Let’s consider a different scenario of Interest on Drawings.
+Let’s consider a different scenario of interest on drawings.
 This Interest is an income to the entity and an expense to the owner.
 So, the journal entry in the books of the entity is

 Debit the Capital Account to reduce the Liability because of interest receivable by the entity from its owner.
-Interest on drawings being income GL, will be on the credit side of the journal entry.
+Interest on drawings being income GL will be on the credit side of the journal entry.

-What is the journal entry of drawing?
+What is the journal entry for the drawing?

 Conclusion:

 Interest on Capital is an expenditure for the business.
 That’s a receipt to the owner for using the Capital brought in for business operations.
 Debit the Interest on Capital GL and Credit the Capital GL to record the journal entry for this transaction.
-The Partnership deed provides the details of percentage of Interest.
+The Partnership deed provides the details of the percentage of Interest.